moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_organization.md

 | Title   | Type | Description |
 |---------| ------- |-------------|
 | **pan** | String(255) | PAN         |
+Only for legal entity with type `Legal entity.
+India`.

 ##### Signatures and seal